VP Stacey Grimsrud shares her recipe for media training

 Sounds like your background is ideal for the media training you do for our clients.

-My media training approach is different from that of my colleagues, Eric and Brett, who are both successful former news anchors.
-They have a proven track record – both skilled and talented communicators.
+My media training approach is different from that of my colleague Eric Chemi, who is a successful former news anchor.
+He has a proven track record and is a skilled and talented communicator.

 Based on my personal experience, I am keenly aware discomfort with on-command performances can afflict anyone, even CEOs!